By David Obuchowski

 1774 CO-66, Estes Park

 The Landing at Estes Park, a relatively recent addition to the Estes Park accommodation scene, is my kind of place.
-Tucked away riverside just minutes from downtown Estes Park, it manages to be both casual but also just extremely nice.
+Tucked away on the riverside just minutes from downtown Estes Park, it manages to be both casual but also just extremely nice.
 Offering villas and cabins with fireplaces and balconies and river views, the Landing delivers much-needed Estes Park serenity.

 Historic Crags Lodge

 Live the lodge life without feeling like you’re overdoing it.
 The Historic Crags Lodge gives you those old-school lodge comforts and indulgences without going overboard.
 The Crags is a truly classic spot – it was established over 100 years ago in 1914, and it continues to be a favorite place to stay for anglers, hikers, explorers, and pretty much anyone who has a love for the great outdoors.

 A freelance writer with bylines in Deadspin, Gawker, The Daily Beast, and many other publications, David Obuchowski often covers craft beer, literature, culture, travel, and more.
 An active and touring musician as well, he regularly scores videos produced by the TED organization, and is the guitar player of Publicist UK, Goes Cube, and many other bands/projects.